Making the letter “A” with the marbles.

 From the first day of Kindergarten to the last, Alan had a blast!
 And I enjoyed taking part in Alan’s school year equally as much.

-There were lots of memorable moments, and here I’ll try to capture the best of the ones that I shared with Alan — in hopes that I’ll read this post years from now and be able to remember these exact images, expressions, and feelings.
+There were lots of memorable moments, and here I’ll try to capture the best of the ones that I shared with Alan — in hopes that Alan and I will read this post years from now and be able to recall the good feelings from these special moments.

 On August 17th, I took Alan to his first day of school/orientation on when he met his teacher and made his first new Kindergarten friend – Noah.
 Alan was brave, even though he later admitted to being nervous to meet so many new faces.
 I hope to always remember him returning to me and proudly telling me about making a new friend.